epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 ### Dialog System (Chatbot)

 Chatbot is probably the most challenging application in NLP.
 It includes multiple NLP tasks, mostly NLU and NLG related tasks.
-It ranges from simple Q&A chatbot, task specific cahtbot to open domain chatbot
+It ranges from simple Q&A chatbot, task specific cahtbot to open domain chatbot.
+Google Assitant and Alexa are multi-task chatbot.

 ##### NLU